Counseling Center

 You can expect...

 • Biblical counseling.
-Come with a humble heart to each session as you seek to learn how God’s Word speaks to your situation.
+Our counselors believe that God’s Word speaks to life and its problems.
 Our counselors are committed to walking through this process with you and desire your commitment as well.

 • Regularly scheduled sessions.
 You can expect around 50-55 minutes for each session, unless otherwise discussed.
 If an emergency arises and you cannot attend a session, you can contact your counselor to reschedule.

 • Be as open and honest as you can.
-The guidance given in counseling is dependent on the information you share; therefore, honesty and transparency is essential to this process.
+The guidance given in counseling is dependent on the information you share; honesty and transparency help your counselor to best serve you.

 • Be patient.
-Your problems did not develop in a day, and therefore they take time to be resolved.
+Often, problems do not develop in a day, so they take time to be resolved.
 Additionally, it may take your counselor several sessions to obtain a good understanding of your situation.
-It is vital to carefully listen and gather needed information and to build understanding and trust with you.
+It is vital for them to carefully listen and gather needed information in order to build understanding and trust with you.

 • Commitment to work outside of counseling sessions.
-One session a week or every other week will not suffice on it’s own.
+One hour a week will not suffice on its own.
 Part of our counselor’s goal will be to equip you to handle the struggles of life through skills discussed, the support of the church, and the care of others.
 However, that requires effort on your part outside of the counseling room.
-Prayer and reflection about matters discussed, as well as putting into practices the tools and resources provided by your counselor.
+Prayer and reflection about matters discussed, as well as putting into practices the tools and resources provided by your counselor, will help the process of counseling progress effectively.

 Q: What is the cost?

-Southeastern provides counseling as a service to its students and their families.
-We do not charge for the counseling services offered but we provide counseling as part of our desire to equip our students and their families for ministry.
+Southeastern provides counseling as a free service to currently-enrolled students and their families.
+We do not charge for this service, but we provide counseling as part of our desire to equip our students and their families for ministry.

 Q: How do I make an appointment to begin counseling?

-The first step to begin counseling is to complete the online information form HERE.
-Once your form has been submitted, you will be contacted by one of our counselors to schedule your first session.
+The first step to begin counseling is to complete the online information formhere.
+Once your form has been submitted, you will be contacted by one of our counselors to schedule your first session or to discuss options due to a waiting list.
 From that point forward, you will communicate with your counselor directly regarding your scheduled sessions and any adjustments you need to make.

 Q: How long is the session, frequency, and what are your operating hours?

 You can expect each session to be 50-55 minutes.
-Typically, counseling sessions take place weekly or biweekly.
-However, your counselor might make adjustments in the length or frequency of your sessions.
+Typically, counseling sessions take place weekly at first but may shift to biweekly as progress continues.
+However, your counselor might make adjustments to the length or frequency of your sessions.
 Any changes will be discussed directly with you.

 The counseling office is open 8 AM-8 PM Monday-Friday.
 However, the schedule and availability of each counselor varies.
 Your counselor will work with you to try to find a time that will work with both of your schedules.